Manuel254-eng/Manuel254-eng/README.md

 -⚡ Mobile Development: Kotlin, React Native, Flutter

-- 📫 Feel free to reach out if you have any questions, suggestions, or just want to connect info@shisoka.xyz
+- 📫 Feel free to reach out if you have any questions, suggestions, or just want to connect shisokamanuel@gmail.com

 **What You'll Find Here**